|

 Stop

-the desktop from refreshing so often
+the desktop from refreshing so often Have you ever

-500 entries.
 To stop this run Regedit and open the key: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\explorer

 and create a new string value.
 Name it Max Cached Icons and then